 Several attempts have been made in the past decades to derive an average cosmic evolution of iron abundance in the ICM.
-Following the first attempts (e.g., Mushotzky & Loewenstein 1997; Tozzi et al. 2003), the first reliable assessment of the cosmic evolution of iron abundance in the ICM were obtained about ten years ago thanks to the exploitation of Chandra and XMM-Newton archives.
-These works suggested a statistically significant evolution of a factor of 2 in the redshift range 0 < z < 1.3 (Balestra et al. 2007; Maughan et al. 2008; Anderson et al. 2009).
-The picture became less clear over recent years, when new analyses showed little or no evolution (Ettori et al. 2015; McDonald et al. 2016).
-In addition, spatially resolved analysis adds further complications: the results are not only influenced by the radial range used to measure the abundance (Baldi et al. 2012; Mantz et al. 2017), but they also change significantly when using SZ-selected samples of clusters, instead of the former X-ray selected clusters (see, e.g., McDonald et al. 2016).
-Moreover, several works have shown that the spatial distribution of iron in the central regions evolves significantly with time (De Grandi et al. 2014), despite the fact that this does not necessarily imply a change in the amount of metals in the ICM, but rather a simple redistribution (Liu et al. 2018).
-As a consequence, a measurement of iron abundance without a resolution of its spatial distribution can potentially introduce systematic uncertainties as high as ~25% (Liu et al. 2018).
-A further critical aspect is that very little is known about the distribution of metals at large radii, so statistical studies are meaningful only for radii below $r{500}$ (Molendi et al. 2016).
+After the first attempts (e.g., Mushotzky & Loewenstein 1997; Tozzi et al. 2003), about ten years ago the first reliable assessment of the cosmic evolution of iron abundance in the ICM has been obtained thanks to the exploitation of Chandra and XMM-Newton archives.
+These works suggested a statistically significant evolution of a factor of 2 in the redshift range 0 < z < 1.3(Balestra et al. 2007; Maughan et al. 2008; Anderson et al. 2009).
+The picture became less clear in recent years, when new analysis showed little or no evolution (Ettori et al. 2015; McDonald et al. 2016).
+In addition, spatially resolved analysis adds further complications: the results are not only influenced by the radial range used to measure the abundance (Baldi et al. 2012; Mantz et al. 2017), but also change significantly when using SZselected samples of clusters, instead of the former X-ray selected clusters (see McDonald et al. 2016, for example).
+Moreover, several works have shown that the spatial distribution of iron in the central regions evolves significantly with time (De Grandi et al. 2014), despite this does not necessarily imply a change in the amount of metals in the ICM, but rather a simple redistribution (Liu et al. 2018).
+As a consequence, the measurement of iron abundance without resolving its spatial distribution can potentially introduce systematic uncertainties as high as $\sim 25\%$ (Liu et al. 2018).
+A further critical aspect is that very little is known on the distribution of metals at large radii, so that statistical studies are meaningful only for radii below $r{500}$ (Molendi et al. 2016).